rushfive/RunInfoBuilder/README.md

     public string RequestUrl { get; set; }
     public string Message { get; set; }
     public int DelayMinutes { get; set; }
+    public bool RetryOnFail { set; set; }
 }
 ```

-The program should take three `args` and simply bind them to the properties.
+The program should take three program arguments and simply bind them to the properties.
 To do this, a `Command` called `sendhttp` is added to the _CommandStore_:

 ```